How to Analyze Survey Data Without a Statistics Background

 This is the survey analysis gap.
 Getting people to fill out the survey is hard enough.
 But turning those responses into something you can actually act on?
 That is where most teams quietly give up and start eyeballing.

-The problem with reading survey data by hand
+Why is reading survey data by hand unreliable?

 Manual analysis is not just slow.
 It is structurally unreliable.